 Each year for the past six years as part of this research we have surveyed all our students about the characteristics of good lessons and the role technology plays in their classrooms.
 Students have identified the most important characteristics as: effective explanations, useful feedback, passionate committed teaching, enjoyment of working with adolescents and deep subject knowledge.
 Then they have identified how often they have experienced these characteristics in their classes.
 Students have reported that they feel they are being challenged to improve their learning outcomes, that staff are well prepared and approachable, and that classes are well organized.
 Staff have used students’ feedback combined with John Hattie’s research on exceptional teachers to continuously improve their classroom practice.
 This is a courageous undertaking that demonstrates staff commitment to being the best they can be for their students.
 Student Leaders have reported the results of the survey back to staff and teachers have also undertaken a version of the survey in 2010 and 2014.
 This enables comparison of student and teacher perceptions – the similarities and differences.

-As a school we could not offer such high quality education and such rich diversity of programs if it were not for our passionate teachers and leaders who are highly committed to getting the best outcomes possible for each student.
+As a school we could not offer such high quality education and such rich diversity of programs if it were not for our passionate teachers, school services officers and leaders who are highly committed to getting the best outcomes possible for each student.
 Our teaching staff devote many hours and boundless energy to continually improving their curriculum delivery and to our Student Life and Sporting Programs.
 We are lucky to have a staffing mix of highly experienced and early career teachers.
-They are supported by an equally committed and skilled team of paraprofessional staff who focus on delivering high quality service to students, staff and families as well as 21st Century work practices.
+They are supported by an equally committed and skilled team of professional staff who focus on delivering high quality service to students, staff and families as well as 21st Century work practices.